-How to Handle a Hyperactive Child
+How to Handle a Hyperactive Child – Naturally

 Then, to kick it up a notch, if you combine some structure with rhythm, the rhythm is often even more calming and organizing to the body and mind (this is one of the sensory tricks).

 I know that may sound strange, but think about the sound of that military chant repeating in your mind right now.
-Do you want to lift your feet to march, do you feel a sense of calm?
+Do you want to lift your feet to march; do you feel a sense of calm?

 Now take those ideas of structure and rhythm and apply it to these activities: